July 11, 2013

 The event will include representatives from the following NYU graduate schools and programs: Center for Urban Science and Progress; College of Dentistry; College of Nursing; Gallatin School of Individualized Study; Global Institute of Public Health; Graduate School of Arts and Science; Polytechnic Institute of NYU; School of Continuing and Professional Studies; Silver School of Social Work; Steinhardt School of Culture, Education, and Human Development; Stern School of Business; and the Robert F. Wagner Graduate School of Public Service.

 Veterans have played a rich role at NYU, from the returning soldiers who studied here on the GI Bill after World War II, to some of its most notable alumni, including director Oliver Stone, New York City Police Commissioner Ray Kelly, writers Frank McCourt and Howard Zinn, and U.S. Senator Jacob Javits.

 In the spring of 2013, NYU’s student body included 168 undergraduate and 100 graduate student veterans as well as 19 veterans taking non-credit courses.

 This Article is in the following Topics:

-Polytechnic Institute of NYU, Leonard N. Stern School of Business, School of Continuing and Professional Studies, Graduate School of Arts and Science, College of Nursing, College of Dentistry, Silver School of Social Work, Steinhardt School of Culture, Education, and Human Development, Gallatin School of Individualized Study, Robert F. Wagner Graduate School of Public Service
+Polytechnic School of Engineering, Leonard N. Stern School of Business, School of Continuing and Professional Studies, Graduate School of Arts and Science, College of Nursing, College of Dentistry, Silver School of Social Work, Steinhardt School of Culture, Education, and Human Development, Gallatin School of Individualized Study, Robert F. Wagner Graduate School of Public Service